belkadan/jekyll-shadowbox/README.md

 - Tags (via "tags" metadata in a post)
 - Categories (using subdirectories, untested with "categories" metadata)
+- Intelligent capitalization for tags/categories (to enforce consistency).
+Put exceptions in `_plugins/special-cases.txt`.
 - Atom feeds
 - Monthly and yearly archive pages
 - [Disqus][] comments